The 2021 A Public Space Editorial Fellowships

-A Public Space is thrilled to announce a new Fellowship program for aspiring editors.
-The aim of the Editorial Fellowship program is to create a framework for the art of editing, bridging tradition and evolution.
-It is our hope to support a cadre of editors who will offer a more diverse publishing community—culturally, aesthetically, economically.
+A Public Space is pleased to announce that applications for the 2021 Editorial Fellowship, a program for aspiring editors, will open on January 1.
+It is our hope to support the next generation of editors who will offer a more diverse publishing community—culturally, aesthetically, economically.

 The Fellowship will offer a curriculum that integrates education, experience, mentorship, and the opportunity for innovation.
-Fellows will receive intensive training in all aspects of editing, from evaluating submissions through to publication of a piece.
-As part of the program, they will also learn about publishing history, exploring known interactions between editors and writers; archival documents; and the role of the editor in a changing landscape.
+The Fellow will receive training in all aspects of editing, from evaluating submissions through to publication of a piece.
+As part of the program, they will also learn about publishing history, including looking at examples of writer-editor interactions and the role of the editor in a changing landscape.

 Compensation: $10,000 stipend, to be paid bi-weekly